When Should I Change My Air Conditioner's Air Filter at Home?

 When To Change Your Air Filters

 Most filters have a recommended guideline on the wrapping.
 It may read "Lasts up to 3 months" or "Change filter every 90 days".
 Check out the filters at the store and you'll see that some are meant to only last one month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be exchanged once every 6-12 months.
-The industry standard seems to be once every three months for most higher quality filters, but we have a rule of thumb that we tell our friends and family to go by.
+The industry standard seems to be once every three months for most higher quality filters, but we have a rule of thumb that we tell our friends, and family to go by.
 If the filter is dirty, change it!
 A dirty air filter can contribute or cause damage to costly parts, like your compressor, so it's better to change it out more often than not.
 If you want to follow the manufacturer's recommended limit, we suggest scribbling the date on the filter when you swap it out, and adding a reminder for yourself in your phone or on a calendar.
-Keep in mind that your filter manufacturer might have a different recommendation from your HVAC unit manufacturer.
+Keep in mind that your filter manufacturer might have a different recommendation from your HVAC system manufacturer.

 Deciding how often to change your air filters relies upon several factors: